 Why Your Child May Need a Psychiatrist for Mental Health or Addiction Treatment

 If your child is struggling with a drug or alcohol addiction, you’re probably thinking of some treatment options for them to get back on the right track.
-Several different treatment options are probably running through your mind.
+Several treatment options are probably going through your mind.
 But have you thought about seeking a psychiatrist for addiction treatment?

-Having your child go through therapy sessions with a psychiatrist could actually be extremely beneficial to their recovery process.
-The main benefit to seeing a psychiatrist is that your child will be receiving dual-diagnosis treatment.
+Having your child go through therapy sessions with a psychiatrist could actually be advantageous to their recovery process.
+The main benefit to seeing a psychiatrist is your child will be receiving dual-diagnosis treatment.

-If you’ve been researching treatment options for your child, you’ve probably seen the term “dual-diagnosis treatment” thrown around a lot.
+If you’ve been researching treatment options for your child, you’ve probably encountered the term “dual-diagnosis treatment” thrown around a lot.
 What does this mean exactly?

 Dual-diagnosis treatment aims to treat underlying mental illnesses for patients also struggling with an addiction.
 About half of those who experience a mental illness during their lives will also experience a substance use disorder and vice versa.